nicklemmon/nicklemmon-blog/src/pages/buttons-that-look-like-links/index.md

 }
 ```

-Critically, this component provides a valid `href`, though the default browser scrolling behavior must be prevented.
-In this example, we are simply passing in the click event and invoking `e.preventDefault()` before invoking the passed in `onClick` handler.
+Critically, this component provides a valid `href` making it keyboard accessible.
+Unfortunately, any anchor elements with `#` do come with some default behavior in the browser.
+In this example, we avoid the problem by passing in the click event and invoking `e.preventDefault()` before invoking the passed in `onClick` handler.

 ### Prevent Future Mistakes